 why is it so difficult to translate chinese?

-Even the Chinese government knew its language was difficult to learn, and in the middle of the twentieth century began to simplify its written characters.
+Not only is it the oldest language in the world, it is also the most spoken.
+With hundreds of local dialects, even the Chinese government knew its language was difficult to learn, and in the middle of the twentieth century began to simplify its written characters.
 While newer generations are now using the Simplified version, areas like Taiwan and Hong Kong – the latter city is home to more than seven million residents – still use Traditional Chinese characters.

 To make matters more complicated, the spoken language in Hong Kong is, by and large, Cantonese, while in Taiwan it’s Mandarin, but both use the traditional written language, while Singapore and most of mainland China write with newer, simplified characters.

 While distinct, local dialects are all considered to fall under the umbrella of ‘Chinese.’
 However, those speaking one dialect may not be able to understand others.
 Main major dialects and their representative sub-dialects include:

 The main representative sub-dialect is Shanghainese, spoken largely in the Eastern region of China, with about 95 million speakers.